growsverige/open/https:/github.com/growsverige/open-specification-01.md

 # What is open?

-**open energy protocol (open)** is a set of rules for communication between batteries.
+**open** is a set of rules for communication between batteries. open is short for **open energy protocol**.
 It shows which information batteries send and receive when they communicate with each other.

 **open is an XML dialect**.
 All open files must adhere to XML 1.0 specification (http://www.w3.org/TR/REC-xml), published at the World Wide Web Consortium (W3C) website.